 - Pregnant women should not consume alcohol in any amount.
 Alcohol consumption during pregnancy has been linked to birth defects, premature birth, and other adverse effects on the health of the baby and mother.

 - Drinking alcohol in excess increases the risk of death.
 Not only does alcohol consumption raise your risk for chronic diseases that can be life-threatening, but it can also raise your risk for death or injury from alcohol-related accidents.
 In 2012, approximately 3.3 million deaths — which accounts for nearly 6% of deaths worldwide — were linked to alcohol consumption.

-How Alcohol Affects Your Immune System
+Alcohol Effects on Your Immune System

 While some people jokingly suggest taking a shot of vodka to wipe out cold and flu germs, and while rubbing alcohol makes an excellent disinfectant, regular alcohol consumption is no friend to your immune system.